atomone-hub/genesis/README.md

 ## Declaration of Genesis
-There comes a time when there is enough disagreement among community members and stakers about the core decisions of the hub, such as its purpose and architecture and risk tolerance, that it makes the most sense to support alternative opinionated forks running alongside the original hub to be prepared against all contingencies, with the added benefit that it can operate as a (political) party base with governance fully or partially delegated to the party hub. (this is fine so long as every party is afforded this tool, and as long as it isn't offered misleadingly say as a collective "liquid staking" service).
+There comes a time when there is enough disagreement among community members and stakers about key decisions for the hub, such as its mission, tokenomics, architecture, and security philosophy, that it makes the most sense to support at least one alternative opinionated fork running alongside the original hub to be prepared against all contingencies, with the added benefit that it can operate as a (political) party base with governance fully or partially delegated to the "party hub" (and this is fine so long as every party is afforded this tool; and for as long as it isn't offered misleadingly)

 This seems like a natural and necessary way to split the community to enable a diverse ecosystem of specialization and coopetition and minimize friction.
-Having this as the goal gives us the directivec and opportunity to develop a robust antifragile ecosystem that doesn't suffer from systemic risk of cascading failures.
+Having this as the goal gives us the directivec and opportunity to develop a robust antifragile ecosystem that doesn't suffer from systemic failures due to indecision or mismanagement.

-### Context and Need for the Fork: In recent times, the Cosmos community has
+### Context and Need for Splits or Forks
-faced significant challenges and disagreements among community members about moving forward.
+In recent times, the Cosmos community has faced significant challenges and disagreements among community members about moving forward.
 These challenges have underscored the need for an alternative approach, leading to the creation of this fork.
-Our aim is to address these issues head-on, providing a platform for resolution and progress.
+Our aim is to address these issues head-on, providing a working framework and software platform for resolution and progress despite irreconciliable differences.

-### Vision and Goals: The vision behind this fork is to an alternative fork
+### Vision and Goals
-running on standby to prepare for all contingencies, and also operating as political party base.
-We strive to complement the broader Cosmos ecosystem, while introducing innovative solutions and perspectives.
-Our goals are not just to resolve current challenges but to set a precedent for adaptive and responsive governance in decentralized networks.
+The vision behind this AtomOne fork is to be an alternative fork of Gaia ("cosmoshub4") running on standby to prepare for all contingencies, and also to operate as a political party base.
+We strive to complement the broader Cosmos ecosystem while introducing innovative solutions and perspectives.
+Our goals are not just to resolve current challenges but also to set a precedent for adaptive and responsive governance in the multichain universe a.k.a.
+Cosmos.

-### Role of the Fork in the Ecosystem: As a new branch within the Cosmos
+### Role of the Fork in the Ecosystem
-ecosystem, this fork will prepared a minimal hub.
+As a new branch within the Cosmos ecosystem tree, this fork will remain a minimal ICS & Token IBC hub.
 We anticipate that our approach will not only enhance the functionality of the Cosmos network but also enrich its diversity and resilience.

 ### Significance as a Political Base: Operating as a "political party base,"
 this fork will serve as a hub for ideation, discussion, and decision-making.
 It